 - Handwritten and scanned: Students may handwrite assignments and scan them for submission, or handwrite them using an app (e.g. on a tablet) that can produce pdf files.
 If you choose this method, it is your responsibility to make sure that your handwriting is legible and that your scan is high enough quality that it can be easily read by the grader.
 In addition, you must submit a single PDF file (and not, for example, a JPG file or a ZIP file).
 A PDF file is necessary so that the grader can easily add comments to the document.

 Assignments will be graded electronically, with comments added to your pdf file.
 To download the graded file with comments, in Brightspace, go to Class Progress → Assignments → Details.
 When you've downloaded the marked copy, the best way to view all the comments is to view the file in Adobe Reader.
 In Adobe Reader, near the top right of the window, click on "Comments".
 This will open a frame on the right with all the comments.
 Clicking on a comment will jump to the part of the document where the comment is located.

 It is natural, and even encouraged, for students to discuss questions on the assignments.
 It is perfectly acceptable for students to help each other in general terms.
 However, each student should submit their own work.
 It is not acceptable to copy another student's assignment.
 Equivalently, it is not acceptable to allow another student to copy your assignment.
 It is also not okay for one student to tell another student exactly how to answer a question.
 Any help should consist in pointing a student in a general direction.
-You should acknowledge any collaboration or help you received at the top of your assignment, with a sentence along the lines of "I worked with students X and Y on this assignment" or "Student Z helped me with question 3".
-Academic fraud is taken seriously in this course.
-See the university policy posted here.
+You should acknowledge any collaboration or help you received at the top of your assignment, with a sentence along the lines of "I worked with students X and Y on this assignment" or "Student Z helped me with Question 3".